 If, once you have adjusted your budget it still doesn’t look right, make more adjustments.
 If you have already scaled back on everything and it isn’t balancing out, make some calls to your debtors.
 Ask for reduced interest rates or how to reduce your payments.
 You can also suggest to them a different monthly payment other than the one they are asking you for.
 You never know what they will accept if you don’t make that phone call.

 You are going to have to make tough choices/changes to your budget to make it work.
 As I said, one that we did was dining out.
 We ate out only about 10 – 20 times for a period of 2 years (unless someone else took us out to eat).
 Was it hard – Darn Skippy it was!!
 Was it worth it?
 More than you can imagine.

 I HAVE MY BUDGET – NOW WHAT?

 Once your budget is created, does that mean you are done?
 Sorry, but the answer is no. You will need to revisit your budget at least once per month to make any necessary adjustments.
 For most there will not be any to be made, but for some, things will happen to cause your line items to need to be adjusted.
 That might mean you will remove something (once you pay down a debt) or may need to add one (saving for that new vehicle).

 Budgets are not easy nor are they fun, but once you have one set up and continue to refer to it, it will work.
 You will find it helps as you are now telling your money where you want it to go rather than it telling you where it is going to end up each month.
 Financial control – such an amazing feeling!

-Coming up next week: How to Create an Emergency Fund (and why you need it before you try to get out of debt).(I am not a financial advisor and the information listed within these posts is not to be construed a financial advice.
+Check out our FINANCE section on the site for more budgeting, debt reduction and money saving tips and helpful ideas.(I am not a financial advisor and the information listed within these posts is not to be construed a financial advice.
 Financial concerns/issues should be addressed with a professional in order to receive advice and assistance.)